jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Automatic Containment,
 2008-08-17

-If it weren't for object references always being object references, the principle of always being able to pass an object on to another object, would be lost.
+If it weren't for object references always being object references, the principle of always being able to pass an object on to another object, might be lost.
 That why everything is always pointers to object, instead of being directly contained by something.
 If you do want something to be really RESIDENT somewhere,